SorX14/Tank/readme.md

 It can be controlled with a normal RC transmitter, or using a radio linked to a PC.
 GPS coordinates can also be loaded into the tank to allow autonomous operation.

+### PCB ###
+Each PCB has its own readme in the seperate directories.
+All PCBs were ordered through [OSHPark](https://oshpark.com/) and they took 1 week to arrive once they're made by the fab house.